Delors/Lectures/sec-cybersecurity/folien.de.rst

     [...] preparing for the quantum threat should be considered an integral aspect of cybersecurity risk management.
 In an attempt to quantify the risk, the 2023 issue of the Quantum Threat Timeline conducted a survey among 37 international leading experts from academia and industry.
 Out of these, 17 estimated the risk that a CRQC appears within a 10-year timeframe higher than 5%.
 Moreover, 10 of these respondents even indicated a likelihood of about 50% or more.

     :incremental:`[...]
-To ensure an acceptable level of readiness, we recommend that these should be protected against 'store now, decrypt later' attacks as soon as possible, latest by the end of 2030.`
+To ensure an acceptable level of readiness, we recommend that these should be protected against "store now, decrypt later" attacks as soon as possible, latest by the end of 2030.`

-    -- 27.11.2024 `Securing Tomorrow, Today: Transitioning to Post-Quantum Cryptography (PQC) <https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Crypto/PQC-joint-statement.pdf?__blob=publicationFile&v=3>`__
+    -- 27.11.2024 `Securing Tomorrow, Today: Transitioning to PQC <https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Crypto/PQC-joint-statement.pdf?__blob=publicationFile&v=3>`__

 .. class:: new-subsection transition-scale